saddam24/SSH_minitor/README.md

 ########################################################################################################################################

-This is a group project fro Applied Network management course.
+This is a group project for Applied Network management course.

 1. USER GUIDE:
          ################################## ABOUT SSH  ###################################################################